skuarch/docker-sonarqube-9.4/README.md

 # docker-sonarqube-9.4

-Requirements: download sonarqube and change the name to sonarqube-9.4.0.54424.zip
+Requirements: download sonarqube and change the name to sonarqube-9.4.0.54424.zip and leave it in the root folder beside of Dockerfile

 ## Build